greesee/r-tree/README.md

 This program implements the sort-tile-recursive (STR) bulk loading technique that reads all rectangles from a file in order to construct an R-tree (in memory) for them.
 This is an implementation of the paper [*STR: A Simple and Efficient Algorithm for R-Tree Packing, by Scott T. Leutenegger, J. M. Edgington, and Mario A. López*](https://apps.dtic.mil/sti/pdfs/ADA324493.pdf)

 ### Running the program
 This program accepts dataset file as an argument.
-To pass the file, first compile the code, and pass it as an additional argument while executing the binary.
+To pass the file, first compile the code, and pass it as an additional argument while executing the binary (the file should be in the same folder as the compiled binary).

 ```
-gcc -o rtree rtree.c    # compiling the binary
+gcc -o rtree rtree.c -lm    # compiling the binary
 ./rtree data.txt            # assuming that the file is named data.txt
 ```
 ### Visualization
 Visualization requires formatted input in the form of a CSV file (4 columns, in the order `minx, miny, maxx, maxy`).
 Store the CSV file in the same folder as the python file.
 This can then be simply run by: